2. How do I get to Tower Hill?

 Hard experience has taught us that doing the walk in the pouring rain is too grisly...even for us!
 We'll keep an eye on the forecast and, if it's looking like the weather will ruin your Tales of Plague experience, we'll contact all pre-bookers and put out a message on this website's homepage at least two hours before we're due to start and warmly welcome you another day.

 8. Do you do private walks for work parties, birthdays, student classes or anything else we think of?

-We love doing private tours (especially for U3As!) and do have availability throughout the week - on some weekday evenings, mornings and afternoons.
+We love doing private tours (especially for U3As!) and do have availability throughout the week - on some weekday evenings, mornings and afternoons and on some weekends.
 We like to think we are as accommodating as possible and we have the experience to tailor the walk to your particular group.
-We ask for a minimum of ten people and please let us know at least two weeks in advance.
-Just drop us a line at email@example.com and let's chat.
+We ask for a minimum of ten people (for the evening; 15 in the daytime) and please let us know at least two weeks in advance.
+Just drop us a line at [email protected] and let's chat.

 9. With all this plague and pestilence we'll probably need a drink...